milkoutside/JobFinder/README.md

 ### 2. Enter your token for telegram in ***SettingBot.cs***

 ### 3. Connect your Database in ***DataContext***.
-I'm using MongoDb, but you can use any other database, but you will need to redo all methods related to the database code.
+I'm using MongoDb, but you can use any other database and you will need to redo all methods related to the database code.

 ## for use you have commands: